sreenaths/minimcp/DETAILS.md

 ### Non-Features

-- 🚫 Session management — _Easily build your own with metadata and context_
+- 🚫 Session management — _Easily build your own with scope and context_
 - 🚫 Authentication — _Use your existing authentication system_
 - 🚫 No server-initiated messaging
+- 🚫 Pagination support

 ## Using MiniMCP